Want to make change happen?

 - Year 1 and 2: your foundation

-As a graduate of this programme, you will possess the skills to create sustainability solutions to the world’s most challenging problems.
-Your strength lies in your versatility and your ability to solve problems by combining your practical skills, theoretical business knowledge and diverse areas of expertise.
+As a graduate, you will possess the skills to create sustainable solutions to the world’s most challenging problems.
+Your strength lies in your versatility and ability to solve problems by combining your practical skills, theoretical business knowledge and diverse areas of expertise.
 There are plenty of positions in which you can develop, for example:

 - Project manager at an international NGO